 - I personally think that Kawai has the most realistic sounding piano samples

 Kawai makes some expensive keyboards so I do recommend their keyboards for more advanced or serious musicians.
 They make digital pianos that professional pianists play on and they definitely focus their game around serious musicians.
 You’re not going to see a ton of entry-level keyboards with Kawai.

 I personally have had really good experiences with Roland digital pianos and I own the Fantom FA-08.
 The first keyboard I had from Roland lasted me over 10 years before I upgraded to a newer model.
 This goes to show that they make products that last and stand the test of time really well.

-It is a well accepted fact that Roland makes some of the most realistic key-beds available right now.
-The main reason I still play Roland over Kawai myself is because the key-bed feels just like an ivory piano does.
+It is a well-accepted fact that Roland makes some of the most realistic key-beds available right now.
+The main reason I still play Roland over Kawai myself is that the key-bed feels just like an ivory piano does.
 Nothing beats the feel of the ivory key-beds so I tend to like playing keyboards that resemble them as much as they can.

-Roland makes keyboards for musicians from beginner to professional and I would recommend them much more than a company like Wiliiams.
+Roland makes keyboards for musicians from beginner to professional and I would recommend them much more than a company like Williams.
 Williams makes some entry-level keyboards, but I prefer Roland over them.
-Roland has been pumping out quality keyboards since the 1970’s and they are often voted #1 for digital pianos.
+Roland has been pumping out quality keyboards since the 1970s and they are often voted #1 for digital pianos.